 - Fold the egg whites into the chocolate mixture in two batches.

-- Spread mixture into the prepared cake tin.
+- Spread the cake mixture into the prepared cake tin.

-- Bake in the oven for 1 hour and 15 minutes or until cake is firm.
+- Bake in the oven for 1 hour and 15 minutes or until the cake is firm.

 - Cool in the pan.

 - The best way to tell if the gluten-free chocolate fudge cake is cooked is to see how much the cake has firmed up.
-It should be nice, and firm and a skewer should come out mostly clean.
+It should hardly wobble, and a skewer should come out mostly clean.

 - Melting the butter and chocolate is best done in either a microwave or in a double boiler.
 The easiest method is to use the microwave.